Development economics: Neoclassical theory

 First gaining prominence with the rise of several conservative governments in the developed world during the 1980s, neoclassical theories represent a radical shift away from International Dependence Theories.
-Neoclassical theories argue that governments should not intervene in the economy; in other words, these theories are claiming that an unobstructed free market is the best means of inducing rapid and successful development.
+Neoclassical theories argue that governments should generally not intervene in the economy; in other words, these theories are claiming that a very largely unobstructed free market is the best means of inducing rapid and successful development.
 Competitive free markets unrestrained by excessive government regulation are seen as being able to naturally ensure that the allocation of resources occurs with the greatest efficiency possible and that economic growth is raised and stabilized.

 There are several different approaches within the realm of neoclassical theory, each with subtle, but important, differences in their views regarding the extent to which the market should be left unregulated.
-These different takes on neoclassical theory are the free market approach, public-choice theory, and the market-friendly approach.
-Of the three, both the free-market approach and public-choice theory contend that the market should be totally free, meaning that any intervention by the government is necessarily bad.
-Public-choice theory is arguably the more radical of the two with its view, closely associated with libertarianism, that governments themselves are rarely good and therefore should be as minimal as possible.
+Some neoclassical economists contend that the market should be very largely free, that governments themselves are rarely good, and therefore governments should be as minimal as possible.

 Academic economists have given varied policy advice to governments of developing countries.
 See for example, Economy of Chile (Arnold Harberger), Economic history of Taiwan (Sho-Chieh Tsiang).
 Anne Krueger noted in 1996 that success and failure of policy recommendations worldwide had not consistently been incorporated into prevailing academic writings on trade and development.

-The market-friendly approach, unlike the other two, is a more recent development and is often associated with the World Bank.
-This approach still advocates free markets but recognizes that there are many imperfections in the markets of many developing nations and thus argues that some government intervention is an effective means of fixing such imperfections.